Vyral/base-template/_posts/2019-06-13-a-great-way-for-small-business-owners-to-qualify-for-a-mortgage.md

 ---
 layout: post
-title: A Great Way for Small Businessmen to Qualify for a Mortgage
+title: A Great Way For Small Business Owners to Qualify for a Mortgage
-date: 2019-06-13 21:53:16
+date: 2019-06-13 21:53:00
 tags:
   - Real Estate
 excerpt: >-